 When you answer this question, focus on continuous career development and growth.
 Demonstrate that you are motivated and ambitious.
 It is also important to highlight achievements you want to make in your career.
 Whether personal or professional, share the work and impact you wish to achieve.

 Some scholarships honor accomplished individuals that gave back to the community in various ways.
-The individuals that decide who should receive the award will be looking for someone who also wants to give back to their community, or at least do good work in their career.
+The individuals who decide who should receive the award will be looking for someone who also wants to give back to their community or at least do good work in their career.

 Make sure you have done your research before going into the interview.
 Talk about program highlights, campus life, faculty, and other unique services the school and/or program offers its students.